juliomrizki/OilSpill-Prediction/README.md

 natural disasters, or criminal activities.
 This information can be critical for oil spill response and clean-up efforts, as the cause of the spill can have important implications for the best course of action to take.

-Tech stack : Python, Pandas, NumPy, Matplotlib, Seaborn, Scikit-Learn, Tensorflow, Keras, Phi_K, Joblib, Streamlit, Huggingface
+Tech stack : Python, Pandas, NumPy, Matplotlib, Seaborn, Scikit-Learn, SciPy, Joblib, Streamlit, Huggingface